Mike Hodge: Career

+Union leadership

-Mike Hodge first became active in the actors' labor union movement following the joint SAG and AFTRA commercial actors' strike in 2000.
+Hodge first became active in the actors' labor union movement following the joint SAG and AFTRA commercial actors' strike in 2000.
 In 2001, he was elected to SAG's national board of directors.
-He was later elected President of SAG's New York City chapter in 2010.
+He was later elected president of SAG's New York City chapter in 2010.
 Hodge then served on SAG's G1 committee, which created the agreement to merge SAG and AFTRA in 2012.

 Hodge also served as a member of the New York State AFL–CIO Executive Council and the City Labor Council, as well as a trustee of the Industry Advancement Cooperative Fund.

 In August 2017, just one month before his death, Hodge won re-election as the President of SAG-AFTRA New York local.
-He had also recently finished filming Humor Me, an upcoming film by director Sam Hoffman.
+He had also recently finished filming Humor Me, a film directed by Sam Hoffman.

 Mike Hodge died unexpectedly on September 9, 2017, at the age of 70.
 He was survived by his mother, Roberta Hodge Johnson, and three siblings: Joseph Hodge, Karen Hodge Thomas, and Vicki Hodge Lynch.
 Following his death, SAG-AFTRA President Gabrielle Carteris paid tribute to Hodge, writing "Mike was an incredible advocate for SAG-AFTRA members since he first joined SAG’s New York board back in 2001.
 Through nearly 16 years of service, we came to know his wit, his generous nature and his insight.
 Mike had a deep love for the work we do as performers and enjoyed every character he brought to life on stage, television or film.
 We all relied on his kindness and his vibrant spirit to help guide us as we focused on the union and its members."